21 Types of Nurses: A Guide to Nursing Specialties

 What You’d Do as a Pediatric Nurse: A pediatric nurse cares for babies, toddlers, children, preteens, and teenagers.
 They can work in doctor’s offices, public health departments and clinics, specialty care centers, schools, and hospitals.
 Typical duties include administering immunizations, screening for developmental delays, providing nutrition education, assessing parent-child interactions, and screening for sight or hearing impairments.

-Typical Requirements: You’ll need an active RN license to work as a pediatric nurse.
-A pediatric nursing certification (CPN) is recommended.
+Typical Requirements: You’ll need an active RN license, and you can consider obtaining pediatric nursing certification board (PNCB) certification.
 Depending on where you work, you may also be required to have a pediatric advanced life support (PALS) certification.
 Learn more about how to become a pediatric nurse.

-Median Salary: The average salary for a pediatric nurse is about $79,700 per year.
+Salary: The average salary for a pediatric nurse is about $80,600 per year.
 To get more insight on salary, search for pediatric nurse jobs on IntelyCare.

 18. Psychiatric Nurse